bishopAL/FGC-WCR/README.md

 These are the parameters you needs to modify:

---comp.m line 43: the gravity and its direction of the whole robot --comp.m line 44: opsite value of the line 43
+- dataGenerator.m line 20: the gravity and its direction of the whole robot `Fg`

---comp.m line 47: L1, L2, L3: the size of the link; lengthHF, widthHF: the half of the length and width of the robot body --comp.m line 51-54: the stiffness of the joints --comp.m line 73: the positions of the foot in the body coordinate.
-You may also modify it in *dataGenerator.m*
+- dataGenerator.m line 25: the size of the link `L1, L2, L3`; the half of the length and width of the robot body `lengthHF, widthHF`

+- dataGenerator.m line 26: the positions of the foot `Pfc` in the body coordinate

+- dataGenerator.m line 150: the stiffness of the joints `K_tq`